 What Types of Metrology Systems are Available to Companies?

 Applied metrology can be carried out to measure parts and production pieces in a variety of ways.
-Often, the best solutions lie behind utilising several metrology systems, and fortunately, OGP has crafted multi-sensor platforms such as the SmartScope and Vantage that allow you to use these solutions in tandem on one machine.
+Often, the best solutions lie behind utilising several types of metrology systems, and fortunately, OGP has crafted multi-sensor platforms such as the SmartScope and Vantage that allow you to use these solutions in tandem on one machine.

 First, let’s look at the original systems.

 Despite the superiority of automated metrology equipment, manual equipment still finds its place on many shop floors.
-Some metrology tools are as simple as they come; straight-edge rulers, right-angled squares, protractors, and spirit levels all still see usage, though their accuracy and efficacy depend heavily on the user, and even the most skilled metrologist is going to find themselves only able to work so fast.
+Some types of metrology tools are as simple as they come; straight-edge rulers, right-angled squares, protractors, and spirit levels all still see usage, though their accuracy and efficacy depend heavily on the user, and even the most skilled metrologist is going to find themselves only able to work so fast.

 Tools like micrometers and calipers have moved on enough that they are typically available with digital displays for easier readouts, but they still require manipulation by hand to use, and can easily be misleading if not finely tuned to their current application.